department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/topline summary- research findings.md

 **The majority of participants felt like the alert set proper expectations**
 - All participants saw the alert, and felt positively upon seeing that they were on step 3 of 4.
 They expected that the remaining questions would simply be questions that the VA needs to confirm with them or that were not already on their record.
 > “Because I am over 50%, I am filling out a shorter application.
-It will be fewer healthcare questions because if you have 100 percent then you have provided a lot of information already.
+It will be fewer healthcare questions because if you have 100% then you have provided a lot of information already.
 I know there are a lot of laws in place regarding eligibility for medical benefits based on ratings.
 For less than 50% they don’t have to give me everything, but since I am over 50 they are required by law.”

 > “When I saw 3 of 4 I was excited.
 I don’t think it had step of step when I first started it was just step 1 or 2 then changed to step 3 of 4 here.”